tiprankstipranks

 Changed

-New legislation and regulations focused on data privacy could increase our compliance and operational risks, among others, leading to litigation or regulatory enforcement and reputational damage.
+Legislation and regulations focused on data privacy could increase our compliance and operational risks, among others, leading to litigation or regulatory enforcement and reputational damage.

 Data privacy and cybersecurity risks have become a subject of heightened legislative and regulatory focus in recent years.
 Federal bank regulatory agencies have proposed regulations to enhance cyber risk management standards, which would apply to us and our third-party service providers.
 These regulations focus on areas such as cyber risk governance, management of dependencies, incident response, cyber resilience, and situational awareness.
-State-level legislation and regulations have also been proposed or adopted, requiring notification to individuals in the event of a security breach of their personal data.
+State-level legislation and regulations have also been proposed or adopted, requiring notification to individuals in the event of a security breach of their personal data, in addition to other requirements.
 Examples include the CCPA and other state-level privacy, data protection, and data security laws and regulations.
 We collect, maintain, and use non-public personal information of our customers, clients, employees, and others.
 The sharing, use, disclosure, and protection of this information are governed by federal and state laws.
 Compliance with these laws is essential to protect the privacy of personal information and avoid potential liability and reputational damage.
 Failure to comply with privacy laws and regulations may expose us to fines, litigation, or regulatory enforcement actions.
-It may also require changes to our systems, business practices, or privacy policies, which could adversely impact our operating results.
+It may also require changes to our systems, business practices, or privacy policies, which could adversely impact our financial condition and operating results.
 Privacy initiatives have imposed and will continue to impose additional operational burdens on us.
 These initiatives may limit our ability to pursue desirable business initiatives and increase the risks associated with any future use of personal data.
-New privacy and data protection initiatives, such as the CCPA, may require changes to policies, procedures, and technology for information security and data segregation.
+New privacy and data protection initiatives may require changes to policies, procedures, and technology for information security and data segregation.
 Non-compliance with these initiatives may make us more vulnerable to operational failures and subject to monetary penalties, litigation, or regulatory enforcement actions.

-Total Risks: 3/43 (7%)Below Sector Average
+Total Risks: 4/44 (9%)Below Sector Average

 Added